alevosia/discord-music-bot/readme.md

 * Copy your USER ID by typing \\ and mentioning/tagging yourself after it.
 Only get the numbers.
 * Create text channel to be used solely for spamming the music commands then copy the channel's ID using right-click again and keep it for later
 * Create a voice channel for the bot to connect into then copy its channel ID as well
-* Copy your USER ID by typing \\ and mentioning/tagging yourself after it.
-Only get the numbers.
 * [Create an application on Discord](https://discordapp.com/developers/applications/me)
 * Scroll down to Bot section and click Create a Bot User
 * In the Bot section, beside the "Token" click the "click to reveal" and copy and paste it for later